JonathanFigy/SQL_Project-Retail_Sales/README.md

-# SQL Project - Retail Sales
+# SQL Project - Retail Sales Analysis

 This project focuses on analyzing a retail sales dataset using SQL to uncover actionable business insights related to customer purchasing patterns, product performance, sales trends, and revenue generation.